gabrielfeo/develocity-api-kotlin/README.md

 - Use JDK 8 or 14+ to run, if you want to avoid the ["illegal reflective access" warning about Retrofit][3]
 - All classes live in these packages.
-If you need to make small edits to scripts where there's no auto-complete, wildcard imports can be used:
+If you need to make small edits to scripts where there's no auto-complete, wildcard imports can be used (in notebooks, they're added automatically):

 ```kotlin
 import com.gabrielfeo.gradle.enterprise.api.*